 The AirTag is a coin-sized Bluetooth tracker that communicates through Apple’s Find My network.
 When any of the 2 billion+ active Apple devices worldwide passes within Bluetooth range of your AirTag, that device anonymously relays the tag’s location to your Find My app.
 You see a map pin.
 The relay device’s owner never knows it happened.

-The AirTag 2, released in January 2026, added a few meaningful upgrades.
-Precision Finding range increased to roughly 200 feet (up from 50 feet on the original), and the speaker got 50% louder for the play-sound feature.
+Apple’s January 2026 press release announced that the AirTag 2’s Precision Finding range increased to roughly 200 feet (up from 50 feet on the original), and the speaker got 50% louder for the play-sound feature.
 You can also use Precision Finding from an Apple Watch Series 9 or later, which matters when you left your phone at the hotel.

-The technology stack has two layers.
-Bluetooth Low Energy handles the crowdsourced location relay.
-Ultra Wideband provides precise directional guidance when you are close.
-The AirTag itself does not have GPS or cellular capability.
-It depends entirely on other Apple devices being nearby to report its position.
+Under the hood, two layers make this work: Bluetooth Low Energy handles the crowdsourced location relay, and Ultra Wideband provides precise directional guidance when you’re close.
+The AirTag itself doesn’t have GPS or cellular capability, and it depends entirely on other Apple devices being nearby to report its position.

 How RFID Technology Works